-- 1. Each term is evaluated. - 2.
-Every expression is computed to 32 bits. - 3.
-Arithmetic operations are performed from left to right except that multiplication and division are done before addition and subtraction, e.g., A+B\C is evaluated as A+(B\C), not (A+B)\C. The computed result is the value of the expression. - 4.
-Division always yields an integer result; any fractional portion of the result is dropped.
+- 1. Each term is evaluated. - Every expression is computed to 32 bits, and then truncated to the rightmost 24 bits. - 3.
+Arithmetic operations are performed from left to right except that multiplication and division are done before addition and subtraction, e.g., A+B\C is evaluate as A+(B\C), not (A+B)\C. The computed result is the value of the expression.

+- 4. Division always yields an integer result; any fractional portion of the result is dropped.
 E.g., 1/2\10 yields a zero result, whereas 10\1/2 yields 5. - Division by zero is permitted and yields a zero result.